oss-review-toolkit/ort/docs/config-file-ort-yml.md

 so that it is applied to each scan.

 ### Resolution Basics
-Resolutions allow you to *resolve* errors or policy rule violations by marking them as acceptable.
+Resolutions allow you to *resolve* issues or policy rule violations by marking them as acceptable.
-A resolution is applied to specific errors or violations via the regular expression specified in the `message` of a resolution.
+A resolution is applied to specific issues or violations via the regular expression specified in the `message` of a resolution.

 To be able to show why a resolution is acceptable, each resolution must include an explanation.